TinyChain Platform

 How to use the @closure decorator for stream processing

 TinyChain lets developers write code that mostly looks like regular Python, but executes in a distributed concurrent runtime.
 One important difference comes up when iterating over a Map, Tuple, or Stream (analogous to a Python dict, tuple, or generator).
-TinyChain handles these cases using functional programming with the filter, fold, for_each, and map methods.
+TinyChain handles these cases using with the filter, fold, for_each, and map methods.
 An easy example is using map to create a new Tuple based on an existing Tuple:

 import os